Benjie56/colour_chat/README.md

 # colour_chat
 A minetest CSM mod for changing the colour of text sent to the server.
-[First version](https://github.com/red-001/colour_chat) was made by red-001, more features were added by fiftysix.
+[First version](https://github.com/red-001/colour_chat) was made by red-001, more features were added by me.
 Pastel added by dhausmig.

 ## chat commands:
 (note: all colours must be a 6 letter hex code with a "#" - eg: "#ffffff")